vijaikodi/choco-packages/README.md

 If you need to modify the workflow to suit your needs, here are the key parts you might want to change:

-1.Change the trigger: If you want to trigger the workflow on different paths or branches, modify the on.push section.
+   1. Change the trigger: If you want to trigger the workflow on different paths or branches, modify the on.push section.
-2.Change the Chocolatey source URL: If you're pushing to a different repository or source, you can change the https://nuget.pkg.github.com/vijakodi/index.json URL to your desired source.
+   2. Change the Chocolatey source URL: If you're pushing to a different repository or source, you can change the https://nuget.pkg.github.com/vijakodi/index.json URL to your desired source.
-3.Change package details: If you're using a different way to generate the .nupkg file or need to modify the packaging process, you can edit the Pack and Push Chocolatey Packages step.
+   3. Change package details: If you're using a different way to generate the .nupkg file or need to modify the packaging process, you can edit the Pack and Push Chocolatey Packages step.

 ## Conclusion
 This workflow helps automate the process of packaging and pushing Chocolatey packages to GitHub Packages.
 By simply modifying the chocolateyInstall.ps1 file in any package folder, you can trigger the workflow to create and deploy the updated package.